pm2-hive/pm2-hive.github.io/docs/features/deployment.md

 $ pm2 deploy <configuration_file> <environment> setup
 ```

-E.g:
+Example:

 ```bash
 $ pm2 deploy ecosystem.json production setup
 ```

-This command will create all the folders on your remote server.
+This command will create the folders on your remote server.

 4- Deploy your code